fadhlirahim/aws-lambda-tensorflow-layer/README.md

 Tensorflow version 1.4.1

-Layer unzipped size: 185.6 MB
+Layer unzipped size: 185.6 MB chi

 ## Pre-requisite

 1. Docker

-2. You must have AWS IAM access to create role, aws lambda and upload to S3.
+2. Install AWS SAM CLI.
+You must have AWS IAM access to create role, aws lambda and upload to S3.

 3. Edit `Makefile` and specify value of `STACK_NAME` and your `S3_LAMBDA_BUCKET`